-MONTGOMERY COUNTY REVENUE AUTHORITY - 2016 HIGHLIGHTS
+MONTGOMERY COUNTY REVENUE AUTHORITY - 2017 HIGHLIGHTS

 The Montgomery County Revenue Authority (MCRA) remained committed to its mission to grow through new initiatives and continued partnerships.
-The golf industry saw an increase in rounds of .60% nationally in 2016.
-Rounds of golf increased by 1.6% locally and 1.5% in the Baltimore Washington area according to industry data.
-The MCRA golf courses had a decrease in rounds of 1.1%.
+The golf industry saw a decrease in rounds of 2.7% nationally in 2017.
+Rounds of golf decreased by 2.7% locally and by 1.6% in the Baltimore Washington area, according to industry data.
+The MCRA golf courses experienced an increase in rounds of 6%.